MicrosoftDocs/azure-databases-docs/articles/cosmos-db/container-copy.md

 ## Copy a table's data

-1. Create the target Azure Cosmos DB table by using the settings that you want to use (partition key, throughput granularity, request units, unique key, and so on).
+1. Create the target Azure Cosmos DB table by using the settings that you want to use (partition key, throughput granularity, request units and so on).
 1. Stop the operations on the source table by pausing the application instances or any clients that connect to it.
 1. [Create the copy job](how-to-container-copy.md).
 1. [Monitor the progress of the copy job](how-to-container-copy.md#monitor-the-progress-of-a-copy-job) and wait until it's completed.
 1. Resume the operations by appropriately pointing the application or client to the source or target table as intended.

+> [!NOTE]
+>  We strongly recommend that you stop performing any operations on the source table before you begin the offline table copy job.
+Item deletions and updates that are done on the source table after you start the copy job might not be captured.
+If you continue to perform operations on the source table while the copy job is in progress, you might have duplicate or missing data on the target table.

 ## How does table copy work?